alkhe/nmess-generator/README.md

 `nmess` is designed so that the developer can get right down to productive coding, instead of rewriting preparation code for every new project.

-`nmess` prepares various server utilities and components such as a configurable REST API, Socket.IO connection, database controllers, and HTTP response codes, as well as organizing source files in an extensible and logical manner.
+`nmess` prepares various server utilities and components such as a configurable REST API, Socket.IO connection, database controllers, and HTTP response codes, and organizes source files in an extensible and logical manner.
 The Jade templates are organized in a simple but conjugable hierarchy.

 The MESS stack can easily be extended into the MEAN stack, by including Angular files into a generated application.

-The actual skeleton code may be found at https://github.com/chronize/nmess.
+The actual skeleton code may be found at https://github.com/edge/nmess.

-`nmess` was inspired by `express-generator` and `node-boilerplate`.
+`nmess` was inspired by and intends to replace `express-generator` and `node-boilerplate`, both projects with great initiatives but undermaintained.

 ##Installation
 `sudo npm install -g nmess`